 Had the Australian consultant’s report been accepted, it would have seen a massive redistribution of customs revenue away from Botswana, Namibia and Swaziland to South Africa.
 Botswana would, based on 2011-2012 projections, lose R8-billion and Namibia R6-billion.

-The reason not to do this is political—the so-called BLNS states (Botswana, Lesotho, Namibia and Swaziland) are so dependent on the revenue flow that, if it dried up, Lesotho and Swaziland, which depend on it for up to 70% of their revenue, would almost certainly become politically unstable.
+The reason not to do this is political — the so-called BLNS states (Botswana, Lesotho, Namibia and Swaziland) are so dependent on the revenue flow that, if it dried up, Lesotho and Swaziland, which depend on it for up to 70% of their revenue, would almost certainly become politically unstable.
+Even Botswana and Namibia, the two richest and most resilient of these states, would suffer a massive loss if the recommendation of the report was accepted.

 Based on the union’s revenue-sharing formula figures for 2011-2012, Botswana will get R9.7-billion, Namibia R8.1-billion, South Africa R4.5-billion, Swaziland R3.3-billion and Lesotho R3.1-billion of the customs revenue.
 How is it that a country like South Africa, which accounts for more than 90% of the union’s GDP, gets only 15.6% of customs revenue, whereas Botswana, which accounts for 4% of the GDP, gets 34%?
 It irks South African treasury and trade officials, to say the least.
 ‘Why should South African taxpayers subsidise richer Batswana when our own people don’t have public services?” they argue.